 The Swiftwick Aspire Zero stands out for its thinner synthetic design that makes it great at wicking and highly breathable!
 Constructed of thin, yet comfortable, materials, this bare-bones sock is a go-to if you struggle with sweaty feet or find yourself running in temps that are on par with the Death Valley in the middle of summer.
-As a surprisingly durable sock, it's stolen this top pick award from the DryMax Running Mini Crew, keeping feet comfortable all day long.
-We like the Swiftwick better because it's more comfortable, offers a better fit, and comes at a relatively low cost.
+As a surprisingly durable sock, it'll keep your feet comfortable and dry all day long.
 Low profile, comfortable, and high value.
 What more could you ask for?

 Swiftwick Aspire Zero Review